ogumennyi/chess-skeleton-ogumennyi/Readme.md

 ## Goal #2:  Give a list of all the possible moves on the board
 Each piece can move in specific ways.
 For the purposes of this exercise, you can specifically *ignore* these more complex movements:
 - Castling the King
-- En passant  (Pawn in Passing)
+- En passant

-In the CLI, you should implement a command, "list", to show all the moves that the current player can make
+In the CLI, implement a command, "list", to show all the moves that the current player can make.

 ## Goal #3:  Implement the ability for White and Black to make moves via the CLI
 When a new game is launched, the CLI should prompt the White player to enter their first move.
 It should then record that move, show the new state of the game, and prompt the Black player for their move.
 Alternate accordingly.

 ## Goal #4:  Detect when the game is over via checkmate or draw
 The game should be able to detect when the game is over, either from a Checkmate or a Draw.
 You can ignore the possibility of a game ending by repetitive moves, or by there not being enough pieces left on either side to complete the game.